RetepAdam/bimfs/README.md

-# basketball is my favorite sport.
-(this will be replaced by an actual title at some point)<br />
-Galvanize DSI Capstone project.
+# Galvanize DSI Capstone Project

 Timeline: <br />
 5/22/17 - Began constructing bball_ref scrapers.
 Grabbed basketballCrawler but may not be useful.<br />